Yukon’s SS Klondike is getting an escape room - Yukon News

 The Parks Canada statement indicates the federal government is putting $3.8 million into the conservation work.

-The national historic site will be closed starting July 4 as crews get equipment, fencing and gravel in place to get the ground ready for the restoration work.

-Visitor access is expected to reopen on July 8 following the temporary closure.
-Per the release, Parks Canada will continue to provide visitor opportunities, such as guided tours, as conservation work allows.
+Parks Canada will continue to provide visitor opportunities, such as guided tours, as conservation work allows.
+Learn more and plan your visit at parks.canada.ca/lhn-nhs/yt/ssklondike